tjeve/phase-2-project-tumblr-clone/README.md

 # Phase-2-Project-tumblr-clone

-This is a backend project that utilizes backend and database technologies such as Express, Knex, and Postgres to make a clone of the popular blogging website, Tumblr.
+This is a backend project that utilizes backend and database technologies such as Express, Knex, and Postgres to make a clone of the popular blogging website Tumblr.

 ## Technologies Used